vkdolea/age-system/README.md

 #### Fix
 - Migration issue could cause Conditions not to be created properly on migrated Actors.
 - Bug preventing rolling a Focus using a different Ability (or none).
+- When an Icon or Actor is delete from game/directory, it will also be removed from vehicles' passenger list the next time the sheet is updated.

 ### 0.4.1 [2021-02-22]
 #### Added